 When I originally made these spider-shaped OREO truffles I used round cinnamon red hot candies for the eyes.
 The spiders looked really creepy with their beady little red eyes.
 What do you think?

 If you prefer the scary red eyes, go for it and add the red candies.
-If you don't like cinnamon, Wilton has red candy eyes with small black pupils on them that taste like royal icing.
-They would be equally creepy looking.
+You can use mini red M&Ms if you don't like cinnamon.

 No matter how you decorate these Oreo Spider Bites they are fun to serve.